bricsi0000000000000/algorithms/README.md

-# Algorithms
+# Algorithms and data structures

-This repository contains a bunch of algorithms with my own linked list.
+This repository contains data structures I have written.